PaarthSonkiya/hatch/docs/risk-register.md

 **Mitigation.**
 1. Each phase has a single deliverable gate, not a continuous flow of dependencies.
 Slippage in one phase does not cascade.
 2. The most labour-intensive phases (Phase 2: hardware iteration; Phase 3: field study) are scheduled in periods that align with the academic calendar (winter break and summer break).
-3. Pre-grant work has already completed the design and research stages.
-Grant-funded work is build-and-deploy, not design.
-4. The applicant has not under-scoped: a single-modal acoustic-only version of the project would be ~50% the engineering work; Exuvia's environmental sensing adds workload but also adds graceful-failure capability.

 ### R3.2 — Mentor / faculty advisor non-availability